-Overcoming Narcissist Abuse, by Life Coach – Elizabeth Shaw.
+Overcoming Narcissistic Abuse, by Life Coach – Elizabeth Shaw.

-Guilt is when we feel we are wrong in a choice, shame is when we feel We’ve done something wrong.
+Guilt is when we feel we are wrong in a choice, and shame is when we feel we believe we have done something wrong.

-Then during recovery, as more and more comes to light, we feel guilty for taking them back, guilty for being their flying monkey When we didn’t understand, shame for the actions we took.
+Then during recovery, as more and more comes to light, we feel guilty for taking them back, guilty for being their flying monkey when we didn’t understand, guilty for being an enabler when we believed their lies, shame for the actions we took.
 Our self-esteem is shattered.
 We feel so low, empty and worthless.

 Self-esteem.
 Which most often has been programmed throughout your childhood, as most parents aren’t consciously aware of building children’s self-esteem, most people don’t understand their own self.

-So when in a toxic relationship with low self-esteem we make excuses for others behaviour.
-They were hurt in the past?
+So when in a toxic relationship with low self-esteem, we make excuses for others behaviour.
+Were they hurt in the past?
 They were having a bad day.
 Did I cause it?

-Whilst you’ve got low self-esteem and believe yourself as the problem, you don’t see clearly as to how others are mistreating you.
+While you’ve got low self-esteem and believe yourself to be the problem, you don’t see clearly as to how others are mistreating you.
 They actually re-enforce the self-doubt you have about yourself.
 Lowering your self-esteem even more.

-You may not have been aware of this on a surface level, to even understand it within yourself, yet you might have found yourself always attracted to that same type of person, or you might feel they are attracted to you.
+You may not have been aware of this on a consiouse level, you might have had it programmed into your subconscious throughout childhood, from parents, friends and even teachers putting you down, to even understand it within yourself, yet you might have found yourself always attracted to that same type of person, or you might feel they are attracted to you.

 After you’ve left the narcissist or they left you, your own inner critic then continues to put yourself down.
-It’s mostly unconsciously as you’ve been programmed by others to think this way, so now you need to program yourself as to how you want to think and what you deserve to attract the right people.
+It’s mostly unconsciously as you’ve been programmed by others to think this way, so now you need to program yourself to what you want believe and what you deserve to attract the right people.